my-com/laravel-conditional-actions/readme.md

-# Conditional actions
+# Conditional Actions

-This package allows to run your predefined business logic in some predefined conditions defined by user.
+This package allows configuring business logic by API without changing your code.
-This is helpful when you don`t know specific conditions because it defined dynamically by your managers/users/etc.
+This is helpful when you don`t know specific conditions because they defined dynamically by your managers/users/etc.

 ## How it works

-Codebase provides predefined conditions, actions, targets and API for mix it into business logic to end users.
+Codebase provides predefined conditions, actions, targets and API for mix them into business logic to end users.
 Objects:
 * `Target` - provides all necessary data for conditions and actions;
 * `State` - key-value pairs.
 Actions should update state when applying;